A Plan to Renew the Promise of American Life, Plank 7

 In other words, to cap spending—cap debt.

-And to cap debt, it of course helps to restore sound money.
+And to cap debt, it of course helps to restore sound, honest, constitutional money.
 When the money supply is limited, government is inevitably forced to live within its means.
 But our focus here is to discuss how to go about capping debt.

 The evidence of the past few decades makes it clear that curbing the borrowing power will almost certainly require a formal constitutional amendment establishing an enforceable debt ceiling.
 Congress has proven itself completely unwilling or unable to adhere to a statutory debt ceiling.
 The constitutional amendment should do all of the following: 1) permit no federal spending beyond current receipts, except for amounts borrowed in strict conformity with the amendment; 2) provide that authorization for any borrowing above the debt cap requires the approval of a majority of the state legislatures in states representing a majority of the U.S. population; 3) enforce the debt ceiling with presidential sequesters and impoundments; 4) punish any breach of the ceiling with credible penalties for the federal officials responsible for the breach.